How To Increase Playback Speed in Videos

 Working With Flash Videos

 Sometimes you need to speed up videos embedded on websites, but the video player only has a play button and volume controls.
 In these instances, the best program I’ve found is Enounce MySpeed.
 It’s a small app that monitors online videos.
 If the tool detects that it can adjust the video speed, it displays a small slider.
 This slider allows you to adjust video playback speed within a set range from .3x to 5x.
-The program works with flash and HTML5 videos.
+The program works with Flash and HTML5 videos.
 Unfortunately, it does not work with QuickTime videos.

-In my testing, I could easily speed up the video to 1.4-1.8x without feeling I was losing information.
+In my testing, I could quickly speed up the video to 1.4-1.8x without feeling I was losing information.
 Sometimes, I could go faster, depending on the speaker and the content.
 Some content isn’t made to go too fast.
 Moreover, the voices take on an annoying pitch if the video plays too fast.
 This problem happens in all players, and I think MySpeed has less sound distortion than other programs.

 One limitation of MySpeed is the program doesn’t work on all online video files.
 For example, it won’t work on my early tutorials that used captions.
 The problem is that Enounce needs to have a sound stream for its algorithm to work.
 The program also requires Adobe Flash, which some people block for security reasons.

 MySpeed includes a fully functional 7-day trial, or you can purchase the Windows version for $29.95.
 They have both Windows and Mac versions.
-I would encourage you to start with the trial before purchasing to ensure no compatibility issues.
-The site hasn’t been updated in a while, and they make no mention of Windows 11.
+I encourage you to start with the trial before purchasing to ensure no compatibility issues.